Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: DFT+U: Bonding–antibonding interpretation of the two e features in NiPS

 Altogether, the symmetry of the Ni–S environment, the electronic configuration of Ni$^{2+}$, the analytic form of the hybridized eigenstates, and the calculated DOS and magnetic moments all point to a consistent picture: the deeper \textit{e}$_g$ peak is the Ni–S bonding state, and the near-$E_F$ \textit{e}$_g$ peak is the corresponding antibonding state.
 Their evolution with $U$ is fully captured by the simple hybridization model and provides a clear physical explanation for the behavior observed in Figs.~\ref{fig:s1}–\ref{fig:s2}.

 The evolution of the antibonding peak across the series MnPS$_3$–FePS$_3$–CoPS$_3$–NiPS$_3$ reflects a systematic change in the relative alignment of the metal $3d$ levels with respect to the ligand $p$ states.
-In MnPS$_3$ (3$d^5$) and NiPS$_3$ (3$d^8$), the crystal–field splitting is sufficiently large that the \textit{e}$_g$ and \textit{t}$_{2g}$ manifolds are energetically well separated.
+In MnPS$_3$ (3$d^5$) and NiPS$_3$ (3$d^8$), the crystal–field splitting is so large that the \textit{e}$_g$ and \textit{t}$_{2g}$ manifolds are energetically well separated.
 The ligand $p_\sigma$ states lie close in energy to the metal \textit{e}$_g$ orbitals, while the \textit{t}$_{2g}$ orbitals are located significantly deeper and hybridize only weakly.
-As a result, the two-level hybridization model applies primarily to the \textit{e}$_g$ states, giving rise to a bonding and antibonding pair of predominantly \textit{e}$_g$ symmetry.
+As a result, the two-level hybridization model \eqref{eq:heffmatrix} applies primarily to the \textit{e}$_g$ states, giving rise to a bonding and antibonding pair of predominantly \textit{e}$_g$ symmetry.

 In FePS$_3$ (3$d^6$) and CoPS$_3$ (3$d^7$), the situation changes qualitatively.
-Across the middle of the 3$d$ series, the metal $3d$ levels shift downward in energy and the crystal–field splitting $\Delta_{\mathrm{CF}}=\epsilon_{e_g}-\epsilon_{t_{2g}}$ becomes substantially reduced.
+Across the middle of the 3$d$ series, the metal $3d$ levels shift downward in energy and the crystal–field splitting $\Delta_{\mathrm{CF}}=\epsilon_{e_{\rm g}}-\epsilon_{t_{\rm 2g}}$ becomes substantially reduced.
 As a consequence, both \textit{e}$_g$ and \textit{t}$_{2g}$ orbitals approach energetic resonance with the ligand states, and both types of orbitals participate simultaneously in metal–ligand hybridization.
-Because the resonance condition
+Because a {\it significant} covalency regime

-is satisfied for \emph{both} subsets of $d$ orbitals, the antibonding state is no longer of pure \textit{e}$_g$ or pure \textit{t}$_{2g}$ character but instead becomes a mixed combination $c_1 e_g + c_2 t_{2g}$.
+is satisfied for \emph{both} subsets of $d$ orbitals, the antibonding state is no longer of pure \textit{e}$_g$ or pure \textit{t}$_{2g}$ character but instead becomes a mixed combination $c_1 e_{\rm g} + c_2 t_{\rm 2g}$.
 This mixing is visible directly in the projected DOS, where the antibonding feature contains contributions from both orbital symmetries, and likewise the lower-energy bonding feature acquires a corresponding admixture.

 Thus, the origin of the antibonding peak shifts from predominantly \textit{e}$_g$ in MnPS$_3$ and NiPS$_3$ to a mixed \textit{e}$_g$–\textit{t}$_{2g}$ state in FePS$_3$ and CoPS$_3$ because the metal–ligand energy alignment changes across the 3$d$ series.
 When the ligand level is resonant only with \textit{e}$_g$, the antibonding peak is \textit{e}$_g$-like; when both subsets of $d$ orbitals approach resonance, the antibonding state inevitably acquires a mixed character.
 This explains the evolution observed in Fig.~\ref{fig:s3}.